geberl/swift-icloud-backup/README.md

 - Offloaded files only exist as a placeholder `*.plist` files on your drive
 - These files only have a few bytes
+- Because of this common filesystem usage tools like **DaisyDisk** are of no use to identify big files or get an overview about your actual storage usage
+    - You need to analyze the content of the `*.plist` placeholder file along with real files
 - Because of this common backup tools like `rsync` are of no use, would just copy the placeholder
     - You need to download, backup and offload the real file
-- This tool does exactly that
+- These tools help with those issues

 ## Know Issues